maya-nachiappan/customer-structure/README.md

 This C++ program allows users to create and manage customer records.
-It defines a Customer structure with attributes for ID, name, and email.
-The program prompts the user for these details, stores them in a Customer object, and displays the entered information.
+It defines a customer structure with attributes for ID, name, and email.
+The program prompts the user for these details, stores them in a customer object, and displays the entered information.